mjfrigaard/sharing-your-work/manuscript/04chapter.md

 $ ssh-add -k /home/rstudio-user/.ssh/id_rsa
 ```

-Enter the passphrase and then have it tell us the identity has been added.
+Enter the passphrase, and then git should tell us the identity has been added.

 ```sh
 Enter passphrase for /home/rstudio-user/.ssh/id_rsa: